-In a nutshell, recurring billing can work for anyone who offers a continuous service at regular intervals for a pre-determined amount of money.
+In a nutshell, recurring billing can work for anyone who offers a continuous service at regular intervals for a predetermined amount of money.

 Ready to Move Forward?

-What is in this article is not by no means an exhaustive list of benefits, but we hope it is enough to get you interested.
+What is in this article is not by any means an exhaustive list of benefits, but we hope it is enough to get you interested.
 If you are ready to start using recurring billing, you can sign up here.

-If you already have a merchant you use for recurring billing but would like a change, get a free Savings Analysis.
+If you already have a merchant account you use for recurring billing but would like a change, get a free Savings Analysis.
 This Analysis lets you see how much you can save by switching to Seamless Merchant!